Use the steps below and/or watch this video for reference:

 • When transitioning between states (waking up, being startled, etc.)

-But we can also consciously trigger it to help us downshift from distress and restore calm by simply taking two short inhales followed by a long exhale.
+But we can also consciously trigger it to help us downshift from distress and restore calm by simply taking two short inhales followed by an extended exhale.

 PHYSIOLOGICAL RESPONSE